psychoinformatics-de/datalad-cbbsimaging/docs/source/customization.rst

 *************

 There are a lot of ways to customize datalad-hirni.
-Some things are just a matter of configuration settings, while others involve a few lines of (python) code.
+Some things are just a matter of configuration settings, while others involve a few lines of (Python) code.

 Configuration
 =============